Kevin Abstract: Other ventures

 In 2021, Abstract started the clothing brand and record label Video Store with fellow Brockhampton member Romil Hemnani.
 Aside from releasing Abstract's fourth project, Blanket (2023), the label also released projects by the Blossom, Christian Alexander, and SoGone SoFlexy.
 Video Store Apparel released its debut spring and summer clothing line, "Warhead", on July 16, 2021.
 Video Store's fall and winter 2021 collection, "Our Good Dreams Go Into the Sky", was released on November 19, 2021.

 Abstract served as a creative consultant on the second season of the HBO teen drama Euphoria.

 Influences

 Abstract said his influences for MTV1987 were Frank Ocean, Justin Timberlake, and Kid Cudi.
 Abstract has described Kanye West, Pink Floyd, Radiohead, Childish Gambino, Outkast, Lana Del Rey and Tyler, the Creator as influences on his music, with Tyler's group, Odd Future, being a large point of reference and inspiration for Brockhampton.

 Personal life

-Abstract came out as gay in 2016 and his lyrics often mention his sexuality.
+Abstract came out as gay in 2016, and his lyrics often mention his sexuality.
 He has stated he will rap about being gay as long as he can imagine a fan in need of a voice.
-As of 2022, Abstract is dating Brockhampton collaborator and stylist Nick Holiday.
+Abstract announced via Twitter that he was in a relationship with fashion designer Nick Holiday in September 2022, however they reportedly broke up in early 2024.